 For older adults with mobility issues, an in-home assessment from one of our in-home care experts can help offer recommendations.

 Certain medications, including diuretics, increase the level of urine produced, causing an increased urge to urinate.
 If your loved one is on a prescription that boosts urine production, it is important to be mindful of his or her needs when the person has to leave the home or anytime a readily accessible bathroom is not available.

 At Complete Care at Home, we understand how UTIs, incontinence, and other aging health issues can affect quality of life.
-Our highly trained senior care team in Santa Barbara provides a wide variety of home care services, including mobility and toileting assistance, medication reminders, bathing and personal care assistance, and more, to help your loved one live his or her best life.
-Reach out to us today at 805-727-3445 to learn more about our expert senior care services in Santa Barbara and see our full service area.
+Our highly trained Summerland senior care team provides a wide variety of home care services, including mobility and toileting assistance, medication reminders, bathing and personal care assistance, and more, to help your loved one live his or her best life.
+Reach out to us today at 805-727-3445 to learn more about our expert Summerland senior care.
+For a list of all of the communities we serve, please see our full service area.